Vitalik335/parser_dataset/README.md

 ✅ 🇳🇿 data.govt.nz
 ✅ 🇮🇪 data.gov.ie

-Some websites use dynamic content loading with React, requiring a different scraping approach (e.g., Selenium or Puppeteer instead of BeautifulSoup).
+Some of these websites use dynamic content loading (e.g., with React), so a different scraping method (such as Selenium or Puppeteer) is needed instead of BeautifulSoup.

 🔍 AnalyzeAI – Data Processing with OpenAI
-The AnalyzeAI script processes the collected datasets and extracts key information using OpenAI.
-It generates:
+The AnalyzeAI script processes the datasets collected by the scraper and generates the following key information using OpenAI:

 URL (link to the dataset)